wenewzhang/mixin_network-nodejs-bot/README.md

 ```
 npm i node
 npm i npm
-npm install
 ```

-## Create you first bot through Mixin.One[https://developers.mixin.one/dashboard],if you get a "Invaild Data" message,Just finished all the required options.
+## Create you first bot through [Mixin.One](https://developers.mixin.one/dashboard),if you get a "Invaild Data" message,Just finished all the required options.

 ## Open the terminal and go to the workspace,make nodejs-bot directory
 ```